If you’re ready to join the Cambridge Network host family community now,

 Q. Will I be offered any compensation for hosting?

 A. Yes.
 Cambridge Network provides a monthly stipend to offset the costs associated with hosting a student.
 Stipend amounts range depending on the location and school the student attends.
+For more information, read about our host family stipend process.

 Q. How will I receive my stipend?